mui/material-ui/docs/data/joy/guides/overriding-component-structure/overriding-component-structure.md

 ```

 :::info
-If you provide a non-interactive element such as a `<span>`, the Button will automatically add the necessary accessibility attributes.
+If you provide a non-interactive element like a `<div>` or a `<span>`, the Button will automatically add the necessary accessibility attributes.
 :::

 ## Interior slots